 Growing the Whole Child Movement

-This impressive gathering of leaders from national youth-serving organizations, community organizations, philanthropy, schools, districts, and state education agencies highlighted shared how their work in research, practice, communications, and policy is furthering a whole child approach and, in the process, impacting young people’s lives.
-The leaders discussed how to continue the enhanced collaboration and fuel progress on the mutually reinforcing work that has emerged or evolved since the release of the Commission’s report.
-It was the perfect way to celebrate the year of progress since the release of the National Commission on Social, Emotional, and Academic Development’s report, From a Nation at Risk to a Nation at Hope.
+This gathering of leaders from national youth-serving and community organizations, philanthropy, schools and districts, and state education agencies highlighted how their work in research, practice, communications, and policy is furthering a whole child approach and, in the process, affecting young people’s lives.
+The leaders discussed how to continue to enhance collaboration and fuel progress on the mutually reinforcing work that has emerged or evolved since the release of the Commission’s report.

 It’s clear that over the last year we’ve made tangible progress and, by working together, we can grow the movement in support of whole child approaches to learning and development.